bahtiyartan/troia/docs/20Variablesscope.rst

 Local Scope
 ====================

-If a variable defined as a local variable, it is accessable only in the method/event that it is defined in.
+If a variable defined as a local variable, it is accessable only in the method/event that it is defined in, so method/event is the largest boundary for a local variable.

 It is not possible to define a variable for a narrower scope like a block, so if you define a local variable you can access it anywhere in method/event.